expo/expo/packages/expo-clipboard/README.md

 Please refer to the [API documentation for the latest stable release](https://docs.expo.dev/versions/latest/sdk/clipboard/).

-## Installation in managed Expo projects

-For [managed](https://docs.expo.dev/archive/managed-vs-bare/) Expo projects, please follow the installation instructions in the [API documentation for the latest stable release](https://docs.expo.dev/versions/latest/sdk/clipboard/).

 ## Installation in bare React Native projects

-For bare React Native projects, you must ensure that you have [installed and configured the `expo` package](https://docs.expo.dev/bare/installing-expo-modules/) before continuing.
+For bare React Native projects, ensure you've [installed and configured the `expo` package](https://docs.expo.dev/bare/installing-expo-modules/).

 ### Add the package to your npm dependencies